Which factors bring an individual within the scope of tax on income and capital gains?

 Do the tax laws encourage gifts (either during the donor’s lifetime or on death) to a charity, public foundation or similar entity, and how do the relevant tax rules apply?

-8.1 Gifts made by an individual, whether during their life or on death, to a charity (§29.1) which is recognised for UK tax purposes (§8.3) are exempt from inheritance tax (§6).
-In addition, where an individual leaves at least 10% of the value of their chargeable estate (§6.3) to a charity which is recognised for UK tax purposes, a lower rate of inheritance tax (36%) is applied when calculating any inheritance tax charged on the balance of their estate.
+Gifts made by an individual, whether during their life or on death, to a recognised UK charity are exempt from inheritance tax.
+In addition, where an individual leaves at least 10% of the value of their chargeable estate to a recognised UK charity, the estate will benefit from a lower rate of inheritance tax (36%).

 How is real property situated in the jurisdiction taxed, in particular where it is owned by an individual who has no connection with the jurisdiction other than ownership of property there?